George M. Goforth

 Battle of the Bulge, in the second penetration of the Siegfried

 Line and the battle for Prum.
-He leads the Battalion
+He led the Battalion

-returns with it to the US, where, at Camp Butner
+returned with it to the US where, at Camp Butner

-he is still in command of 1st Battalion until his discharge in
+he was still in command of 1st Battalion until his discharge in

 late 1945.

 and seven grandchildren.
-Goforth earns a Masters Degree from the
+Goforth earned a Masters Degree from the

 University of South Carolina

-and teaches agriculture at Blacksburg High School, where he
+and taught agriculture at Blacksburg High School, where he served

 On January 3, 1994 LTC George

-Goforth passed away and is buried in Beulah United Methodist
+Goforth passed away and was buried in Beulah United Methodist

 Cemetery